smitdesai1010/LectureNotes/README.md

 * Increased performance by ~70ms by implementing a dual communication channel of http requests and web sockets.
   * Intially, a single Websocket connection was used for server-client communication and different event data were transmitted as JSON.
-  * The audio is encoded uses PCM .wav format, A 14 sec base64 audio string is of size ~1.5Mb
+  * The audio is in uncompressed .wav format, A 14 sec base64 audio string is of size ~1.5Mb
   * To avoid json processing of a 1.5 Mb string, websockets now transmit the raw base64 audio string whereas http request are used for other type of events.

 ## Future Planning